bark-simulator/bark-simulator.github.io/src/data/iros_tutorial_md.md

 <br />
 <br />
 <b>Attendees of the tutorial will:</b>
-- Understand the principles of state-of-the-art approaches in interactive behavior planning (POMDP planning, Multi-Agent planning)
-- Understand the pros and cons of state-of-the-art approaches
 - Understand requirements on benchmarking platforms to systematically develop interactive behavior planners
 - Gain hands-on-experience with BARK as benchmarking platform for interactive planners
 - Implement and benchmark their own interactive-behavior planner